ipython/ipyparallel/docs/source/db.rst

 and can still consume large amounts of resources, particularly if large tasks or results are being created at a high frequency.

-For this reason, we have added :class:`~.NoDB`,a dummy backend that doesn't actually store any information.
+For this reason, we have added :class:`~.NoDB`, a dummy backend that doesn't store any information.
 When you use this database, nothing is stored, and any request for results will result in a KeyError.
 This obviously prevents later requests for results and task resubmission from functioning, but sometimes those nice features are not as useful as keeping Hub memory under